 With the emergence of the COVID-19 pandemic, the SEC transitioned to a fully online system for filing various annual reports, including the Audited Financial Statement.

-As such, per SEC MC No. 3 s2021, starting in 2021, the submission of the Audited Financial Statement to the SEC must be done online using the SEC’s Online Submission Tool, or OST.
+As such, per SEC MC No. 3 s 2021, starting in 2021, the submission of the Audited Financial Statement to the SEC must be done online using the SEC’s Electronic Filing and Submission Tool, or eFAST.

 Unless subject to a specific exemption, the SEC will no longer accept hard copies of Annual Financial Statements.
 Submission via email, mail, courier, and dropbox will no longer be allowed and/or accepted (again, unless subject to an exemption).

-In line with this, all corporations registered with SEC are also required to enrol (if not already enrolled) with the SEC OST in order to access and submit the Audited Financial Statement (and other financial reports) through the OST.
+In line with this, all corporations registered with SEC are also required to enroll (if not already enrolled) with the SEC eFAST in order to access and submit the Audited Financial Statement (and other financial reports) through eFAST.

 Preparing for AFS Filing – Engaging an Auditor